AndreyShamis/SmartRoomHeater/README.md

 2. Delay between disable to enable- default 60 seconds(KEEP mode only)
 3. In case temperature value is anomalous the load will be disabled
 4. Watch inside thermometer, the maximum inside temperature is MAX_POSSIBLE_TMP_INSIDE
+5. Check internet connecitivity, if there is no ping to 8.8.8.8, load will be diabled

 ## Release
 - Production Relaease v0.1 29.11.2017